landonma/Data-Management-Templates-Project/faq.md

 - If you are a researcher of Oregon State University, you can contact Research Data Services at [ResearchDataServices@oregonstate.edu](ResearchDataServices@oregonstate.edu)
 - If you can't find help in your institution and you are not part of Oregon State University you can send us an e-mail.
 We may be able to help.

-### In what other formats can I find these templates?
+### In what other formats can I download the Templates?

-We also offer this template in Word, pdf and LaTeX.
+We have the templates avabile in markdown, Word, pdf and LaTeX.

 ### I don't want my documents to be openly available.
 How can I use this template?